thelukemccarthy/scripts_and_files/feature-toggle-best-practice.md

       strange buggy behaviour
   * Not having automated unit test for feature toggles
-    * If you have a feature toggle in your code it had better work, and having unit tests is the only way you can know for sure that a feature toggle works after every check in, and integration.
+    * If you have a feature toggle in your code it had better work, and having unit tests is the only way you can know for sure that a feature toggle works after every check in, and integration
-  * Taking to long to delete a feature toggle from the code base.
+  * Taking to long to delete a feature toggle from the code base
     * Once a feature toggle has be turned on, ideally it should be deleted in a few days to a maximum of 2 weeks
     * Once code hasn't been touched in a while people become fearful of changing it.
 If a feature toggle is left in the code base for too long, it is less likely to be removed.
 This can lead to feature toggles around feature toggles,